frappe/frappe_io_2014/frappe_io/templates/statics/buy.md

 # Buy

 <p class="lead">
-	Support ERPNext, a Free and Open Source Software that helps the world's budding entrepreneurs run organizations better.
+	Support ERPNext, a Free and Open Source Software that helps the world's <a href="/apps/erpnext/testimonials">budding entrepreneurs</a> run organizations better.
 </p>

 ---